MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-lifecycle.md

 ### Trial portal

 Every portal begins as a trial portal that expires after 30 days.
-You can convert it to a production portal from the Power Apps Portals admin center<!--Tapan, can you ask the PM for the UI to change the name to "Power Apps portals admin center"?
-If these are current screenshots, the UI is violating our branding guidelines, not only for lowercase "portals" but for "Power Apps" as two words.--> if you have the required licenses.
+You can convert it to a production portal from the Power Apps Portals admin center if you have the required licenses.
 More information: [Convert a portal from trial to production](#convert-a-portal-from-trial-to-production)

 To convert a trial portal to a production portal, the environment should have required add-ons for external users or a license for internal users.
 More information: [Power Apps and Power Automate licensing FAQs](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq) and [Power Apps portals licensing](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#can-you-share-more-details-regarding-the-new-power-apps-portals-licensing)